 Failure to have a workable budget is a frequent reason for money fights between couples.
 One spent money that was needed for rent or decided to go on a shopping spree.
 Sitting down and discussing your finances together, as a couple, is one of the most important parts of your relationship.
 You are grown-ups and need to be responsible for your money together – as a team.

-Now that you’ve got a budget that will work, you have to do what you must make sure you can stick to it.
+Now that you’ve got a budget works, you have to do what you must make sure you can stick to it.
 After all, what is the point of having a budget if you won’t make sure it works?
 Here are some of the tricks we use to ensure we stick to our budget month after month.

 This is part of our cash budget spending.
 We know we won’t overspend on fuel or the mortgage.
 That just doesn’t happen.
 However, when it comes to groceries, dining out and food, we track every penny.
 This allows us to constantly see how much we have spent and what is left to spend until the next payday.